openfedem/fedem-docs/README.md

 To compile the CHM-file containing the Reference guide (on Windows only), you need to intall the [Microsoft HTML Help Workshop](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads) tool.

+On Windows, you can then build the three documents by executing the bat-file [make-docs.bat](make-docs.bat).
+To build and install the documentation in your local installation of the [Fedem GUI](https://github.com/SAP/fedem-gui), execute

+    make-docs.bat -install

+It will assume you have cloned the [fedem-gui](https://github.com/SAP/fedem-gui) repository under `%USERPROFILE%\Fedem-src` and built it.
+If any other location, you need to edit line 19 in the bat script defining the `gui_dir` variable, or specify the desired installation folder as command-line argument:

+    make-docs.bat -install <doc_dir>

+where `<doc_dir>` needs to be an existing directory.

 ## Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/fedem-docs/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).